 But since not all of us have cooking thermometers, there are various other ways to tell if a cheesecake is undercooked, but these methods are a little tricky to perfect.

 Another way of checking if a cheesecake is undercooked or not is by shaking it gently.
 Pop on a pair of oven gloves and open the oven.
 Gently give the cheesecake a little shake.
 If there is a large jiggly area and there is mixture seeping from the sides then the cheesecake is still undercooked and needs a little longer in the oven.
-If only the centre jiggles then you are good to go!
+If only the center jiggles then you are good to go!

 Turn the oven off, leave the cheesecake to cool down for a few hours and you should have a nice textured baked cheesecake.